This circuit presents a simple bench power supply that is easy yet efficient with adjustable voltage and current monitoring.

 - Connect the emitter of the TIP35 transistor to the positive supply.

-- Connect the collector to the load.
+- The collector of the transistor should be connected to the load.

 - Connect the base directly to the 30V input.